 USEPA/Centers for Disease Control (CDC)

-orders, some at risk from dvice about roviders.
-DC) sen the risk of infection by Cryptosporidium guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial contaminants are available from the Safe Drinking Water Hotline (800) 426-4791.
+guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial contaminants are available from the Safe Drinking Water Hotline (800) 426-4791.

 Household Issues that May Affect You or Your Water Quality...